gauravanand10/ESP32-OTTO-ROBOT/README.md

 | Right | 180 | 180 |
 | Stop | 90 | 90 |

-These values correspond to the current physical orientation of the servos in the prototype.
+These values correspond to the current physical orientation and working configuration of the two servos.

 ---

 ## 🚧 Ultrasonic Obstacle Protection

-An **HC-SR04 ultrasonic sensor** is connected to the receiver ESP32.
+An **HC-SR04 ultrasonic sensor** is mounted at the front of the Otto Ninja robot.

 The current forward obstacle threshold is: